Sojourner (rover)

-Sojourner is a robotic Mars rover that landed in the Ares Vallis channel in the Chryse Planitia region of the Oxia Palus quadrangle on July 4, 1997.
-Sojourner was operational on Mars for 92 sols (95 Earth days).
-It was the first wheeled vehicle to rove on a planet other than Earth and formed part of the Mars Pathfinder mission.
+The robotic Sojourner rover reached Mars on July 4, 1997 as part of the Mars Pathfinder mission.
+Sojourner was operational on Mars for 92 sols (95 Earth days), and was the first wheeled vehicle to operate on an astronomical object other than the Earth or Moon.
+The landing site was in the Ares Vallis channel in the Chryse Planitia region of the Oxia Palus quadrangle.

 The rover was equipped with front and rear cameras, and hardware that was used to conduct several scientific experiments.
-It was designed for a mission lasting 7 sols, with a possible extension to 30 sols, and was active for 83 sols (85 Earth days).
+It was designed for a mission ending 8 sols, with a possible extension to 30 sols, and was active for 83 sols (85 Earth days).
 The rover communicated with Earth through the Pathfinder base station, which had its last successful communication session with Earth at 3:23 a.m.
 PDT on September 27, 1997.
 The last signal from the rover was received on the morning of October 7, 1997.

 Sojourner traveled just over 100 m by the time communication was lost.
 Its final confirmed command was to remain stationary until October 5, 1997, (sol 91) and then drive around the lander; there is no indication it was able to do so.
 The Sojourner mission formally ended on March 10, 1998, after all further options were exhausted.

 Mission

 Sojourner was an experimental vehicle whose main mission was to test in the Martian environment technical solutions that were developed by engineers of the NASA research laboratories.
 It was necessary to verify whether the design strategy followed had resulted in the construction of a vehicle suitable for the environment it would encounter, despite the limited knowledge of it.
 Careful analysis of the operations on Mars would make it possible to develop solutions to critical problems identified and to introduce improvements for subsequent planetary exploration missions.
-One of the mission's main aims was to prove the development of "faster, better and cheaper" spacecraft was possible.
+One of the mission's main aims was to prove the "faster, better, cheaper" approach embraced by the NASA administration.
 Development took three years and cost under $150 million for the lander, and $25 million for the rover; development was faster and less costly than all previous missions.

 These objectives required careful selection of the landing site to balance the technical requests with the scientific ones.
 A large plain was needed for the probe to land and rocky terrain to verify the rover's systems.
 The choice fell on Ares Vallis in Chryse Planitia, which is characterized by alluvial-looking rock formations.
 Scholars believed the analysis of the rocks, which lie in what appears to be the outlet of a huge drainage channel, could have confirmed the past presence of liquid water on the surface of Mars and provide details of the surrounding areas, from which the rocks were eroded.